NativeScript/push-plugin/DevelopmentWorkflow.md

 - `build` - builds the plugin so it can be used in the demo app.
 - `tslint` - check plugin's TypeScript sources for linting errors.
-- `clean` - clean the demo and plugin directories and build the plugin.
+- `clean` - clean the demo and plugin directories.

 ## Build the plugin